Ecological-Complexity-Lab/lab_website/network_course/index.md

 3. Skills: programming and analysis of network data, advanced paper reading, presenting research, scientific writing.

 # Prerequisits
 The only prerequisite is knowledge in programming (preferably in R, which is the language we will use).
-The course is general but examples and some theory are more focused on ecology.
+The course is general, as is the discipline of network science.
+Therefore, it is suitable for stuents who are interested in multiple aspects of biology.
+However, examples and some theory are focused on ecology.
 An introduction to ecology course is recommended, but not required.
 Knowledge in linear algebra is recommended, but not required.

 # Course requirements and grading
 * Compulsory attendance to lectures